MelbourneDeveloper/Trezor.Net/README.md

 - There is a sample/unit test app there called Trezor.Net.Sample
 - This sample is a .NET Core console app and shows you how to get addresses

+Note: not all messages have a public method, but all messages exist.
+If you want to send a message to the Trezor you need to construct the message object and send it to the Trezor with the SendMessageAsync method.
+This requires that you know the result type before calling.

 ## NuGet

 Install-Package Trezor.Net